-- A. Evaluated by organised emergency medical services (EMS) personnel and receive attempts at external defibrillation (by lay, police or EMS), or - B. Receive chest compressions by organised EMS personnel.
+- a) Evaluated by organized EMS personnel and receive attempts at external defibrillation (by lay, police or EMS), or - b) Receive chest compressions by organized EMS personnel.

-Although a minority of patients with OHCA have an AED applied by a layperson before the arrival of EMS providers on scene (ref 8, p.
-339), we monitor all cases of EMS-treated cardiac arrest in participating communities to obtain complete case finding.
+Although a minority of patients with OHCA have an AED applied by a layperson before the arrival of EMS providers on scene, ^{p 339 of (8)} we monitor all cases of EMS-treated cardiac arrest in participating communities to obtain complete case finding.
 Monitoring the outcome of every AED use is necessary to identify those uses that may have caused or contributed to survival or death (21CFR803), since the majority of patients treated for OHCA die.

 To date, studies reported from smaller selective registries were difficult to interpret because of potential selection bias and lack of knowledge of the overall population.
-This potential selection bias should be mitigated as the Dynamic AED Registry evolves over time to include a high percentage of treated patients in the USA.
+This potential selection bias should be mitigated as the Dynamic AED Registry evolves over time to include a high percentage of treated patients in the United States.